Aaltis/TTWeb-Asp.Net/Readme.md

 **TRACK THAT BARBELL WEB PROTOTYPE**

-This project is to set ASP.Net Core with React FrontEnd and SQLite with Entity Framework
+This project is to test ASP.Net Core with React FrontEnd and SQLite with Entity Framework